Debilitating Depression, Symptoms & Treatment

 How to prevent diabetes?

-One may not prevent type 1 diabetes.
+One may not prevent type 1 it .
 However, individuals can take some measures to prevent type 2 diabetes, including exercising regularly, maintaining a moderate weight, and having a balanced diet with low added sugars, processed foods, and saturated fats.
 One should maintain a proper weight while planning for pregnancy.

 What causes low blood sugar without diabetes?